Safeguarding and Protecting Children and Young People

 Fairford Badminton Club acknowledges its duty of care to safeguard and promote the welfare of children and young people.
 It is committed to ensuring its safeguarding practice reflects statutory responsibilities, government guidance and complies with best practice and requirements.

-The policy recognises that the welfare and interests of children are paramount in all circumstances.
-It aims to ensure that regardless of age, ability or disability, gender reassignment, race, religion or belief, sex or sexual orientation, socio-economic background, all children have a positive and enjoyable experience at the club in a safe environmentare protected from abuse whilst participating in club activities.
+This policy recognises that the welfare and interests of children are paramount in all circumstances.
+It aims to ensure that regardless of age, ability or disability, gender reassignment, race, religion or belief, sex, or sexual orientation, socio-economic background, all children have a positive and enjoyable experience in a safe environment are protected from abuse whilst pat the club.

 We acknowledge that some children, including deaf and disabled children or those from Black, Asian and minoritised ethnic communities, can be particularly vulnerable to abuse and we accept the responsibility to take reasonable and appropriate steps to ensure their welfare.